Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 -- ORDER BY city_order_quantity DESC;

 Answer:
-Including orders from the analytics table incase all_sessions is NULL, the country with the highest average order quantity is Vietnam, while the city with the highest order quantity is Dallas.
+Including orders from the sales_by_sku and all_sessions, even analytics in case of NULL values, the country with the highest average order quantity is Vietnam, while the city with the highest order quantity is Dallas.